-Since its formation, Net Position of the Authority has gradually grown from \$1.8 million to over \$75.13 million.
+Since its formation, Net Position of the Authority has gradually grown from \$1.8 million to over \$77.78 million.
 Most of the growth in Net Position has been attributable to the Authority's acquisition of land and related capital assets.
-Operating revenues increased this year from \$83,000 as of June 30, 2015, to \$7.01 million as of June 30, 2016.
-The increase was due to revenue received from Southern California Edison (SCE) to be used by the Authority to perform site mitigation on property owned by the Authority.
+Operating revenues decreased this year from \$3.01 million as of June 30, 2018, to \$1.20 million as of June 30, 2019.
+The decrease was due to receipt in the prior year of a one-time payment in the amount of \$2.81 million from Orange County Waste and Recycling.
+The payment was for initial costs to perform site mitigation work on property owned by the Authority.
+For fiscal year 2018-2019, the Authority received contributions in the amount of \$271,084 from the Los Angeles County Regional Parks and Open Space District through the voter approved Measure A. The contributions are to be used for annual maintenance and operating expenses.
 The only other source of revenue is from interest on the Authority's specific portfolio investments, ranger tickets, oil rights revenue, and donations.
 Operating expenses consist primarily of contract and professional service fees, salaries and benefits, administrative expenses, and the depreciation on capital assets.